tusharsrivastav/todo_authenticated_app/README.md

 # todo_authenticated_app
-A todo app with authentication system using Django
+A todo web application with user authentication

-Find the app here: https://tushartodoapp.herokuapp.com/